Project Testing Interface: Python¶

 Python test running¶

-OpenStack uses stestr as its test runner. stestr should be used for running all python tests, this includes unit tests, functional tests, and integration tests. stestr is used because of its real time subunit output and its support for parallel execution of tests.
-In addition, stestr only runs tests conforming to the python stdlib unittest model (and extensions on it like testtools).
+OpenStack uses stestr as its test runner. stestr should be used for running all Python tests, including unit, functional, and integration tests. stestr is used because of its real time subunit output and its support for parallel execution of tests.
+In addition, stestr only runs tests conforming to the Python stdlib unittest model (and extensions on it like testtools).
 This enables people to use any test runner they prefer locally.
 Other popular test runners often include a testing ecosystem which is tied directly to the runner.
 Using these precludes the use of alternative runners for other users.

-To have a consistent interface via tox between projects’ unit test jobs the command for running stestr in tox should be set to:
+To have a consistent interface via tox between projects’ unit test jobs the command for running stestr in tox should be set like so:

 stestr run {posargs}